Alexandrgentlmen/rsschool-cv/cv.md

 #### Courses:

 * HTML and CSS Tutorials on the HTML ACADEMY (completed)
-* Javascript for beginners oh the Skillbox (completed)
+* Javascript for beginners on the Skillbox (completed)
 * RS Schools Course «JavaScript/Front-end.
 Stage 0» (in progress)
 * JavaScript Manual on learnjavascript.ru (in progress)